Latent learning: episodic memory complements parametric learning by enabling flexible reuse of experiences: Background

 \section{Background}

 We first review some of the background and related research, and attempt to situate our work within it.
 To this end, we begin with the history of latent learning and complementary learning systems in cognitive science and neuroscience.
 We then turn to perspectives on (meta-)learning and generalization in artificial intelligence, with a particular focus on generalization within and across contexts in transformer language models.
+Finally, we discuss the difference between the well-established types of similarity-based and procedural generalization in connectionist and modern models, and the latent learning challenges we discuss here.